(Step by step video tutorial at the bottom of the blog post)

 Think on this one-pick a name that is relevant to what you’d like your blog to be about but be sure to not box yourself in-this is not an easy thing to change later so try to put some thought into it before you decide!
 I recommend registering your domain name for free with Bluehost when you sign up for hosting to make it easier and keeping your hosting, domain registering, etc all in one place.
 This is what I did for my husband and my best friend when I helped them start blogs after I had already learned all those lessons the hard way!

-You have to sign up for a year of hosting to get the free domain hosting-this also reduces the monthly price and in all honesty if you plan on making money with your blog you are going to need 6-12 months of devotion to get it up and running and actually producing steady income.
+You have to sign up for at least a year of hosting to get the free domain hosting-this also reduces the monthly price and in all honesty if you plan on making money with your blog you are going to need 6-12 months of devotion to get it up and running and actually producing steady income.
 Commit to building your blog now-you CAN do this!! ( In case you’re not convinced there are no contracts and you will be refunded should you decide to cancel.
 It’s a full refund within 30 days and then pro-rated after that…but you really should be amped up and committed if you want to start and earn an income from your blog!!)

 2. Buy Hosting for Your Blog